NATO slams Putin for 'dangerous' talk

 Putin’s defence

-Putin likened his Belarus plan to the United States stationing its weapons in Europe, insisting Russia would not violate its nuclear non-proliferation promises.
+Mr Putin likened his Belarus plan to the US stationing its weapons in Europe, insisting Russia would not violate its nuclear non-proliferation promises.

-However, Lungescu said Putin’s non-proliferation pledge and his description of US weapons deployment overseas were way off the mark.
+However, Ms Lungescu said Mr Putin’s non-proliferation pledge and his description of US weapons deployment overseas were way off the mark.

 “Russia’s reference to NATO’s nuclear sharing is totally misleading.
 NATO allies act with full respect of their international commitments,” she said.